PoojithaNagulapati/DAEN690-Team-DataFreaks/README.md

 ### Project Objective

-.To build an ML algorithm which predicts the presence of contrails in the sky.
+.To build an ML algorithm which predicts the presence of contrails in the sky. <br>
-.To build a dashboard with the charts generated comparing the data collected from IGRA Weather Balloons.
+.To build a dashboard with the charts generated comparing the data collected from IGRA Weather Balloons. <br>